Oxycodone long-acting (modified release) tablets

 Who is the leaflet for?
 What is its aim?

-Pain control may be an ongoing process and health professionals will work with you to adjust the medication doses as needed.
+Managing your pain may be an ongoing process and health professionals will work with you to adjust the medication doses as needed.
 Health professionals (including doctors, nurses, pharmacists and opticians) will need to know that you are taking these medications, so do inform them, even if you are seeing them for an unrelated matter.

 Benefits

 The medication you have been prescribed will help to manage your pain, enabling you to be more comfortable and active at home.
+Long-acting oxycodone should be taken 12 hours apart and should give pain relief for 12 hours.

 How to take long-acting oxycodone

 You must swallow your long-acting oxycodone whole i.e. without breaking or crushing the tablet.
-If you take a tablet that is broken, crushed or chewed, the dose intended to be given over 12 hours will be absorbed more rapidly and can lead to overdose.
+If you take a tablet that is broken, crushed or chewed, the dose intended to be given over 12 hours will be absorbed more rapidly and can lead to breathing difficulty and overdose.
 Avoid alcohol within one hour of taking your long-acting oxycodone.

 Side effects